 Communication that is brief, specific, and useful

-If you are ready, we would be honored to support the next part of your child’s story.
+If you are ready, we would be honored to be in the next part of your child's story with you.